stefanwest54/Face-Recognition-Access-System/README.md

 ### Description
 - Listens for `UID` messages from Arduino.
-- Approves or denies UID based on saved users.
+- Approves or denies input based on saved UID.
 - If denied, PC sends `DENIED` to Arduino for LED fedback.
-- If approved, PC opens the webcam and runs ArcFace facial recognition.
+- If approved, PC opens the webcam and runs DeepFace facial recognition.
 - Compares embeddings against a JSON database of enrolled users.
 - Grants or denies access based on similarity threshold.
 - Sends `APPROVED` back to Arduino if access is granted.